nycdotnet/redmond-syntax/README.md

 An Atom syntax theme for fans of the Visual Studio Blue theme.

+This is a syntax theme; for the complimentary UI theme, please also download [redmond-syntax](https://atom.io/themes/redmond-ui).

 There is plenty left to do, and a few shortcomings in how Atom parses the languages prevent more accurate highlighting.

 **Decent Support:**